brentwg/aws-consul-tf/README.md

 - HTTP API (Default 8500).
 This is used by clients to talk to the HTTP API.
 TCP only.

 - DNS Interface (Default 8600).
 Used to resolve DNS queries.
 TCP and UDP.

+Seems to be some abiguity about whether or not the following is also needed:

+- CLI RPC (Default 8400).
+This is used by all agents to handle RPC from the CLI.
+TCP only.

+For now, I am going to add this unless I see otherwise...